-In addition to Regional Centers around the world, the Horticulture Innovation Lab now hosts a smaller "Demonstration Center" for visitors to the University of California, Davis, campus.
-Campus visitors can find the demonstration center on this campus map, located on the edge of Solano Field and Arboretum Drive, near the Environmental Horticulture buildings.
+The Horticulture Innovation Lab hosts a small "Demonstration Center" for visitors to the University of California, Davis, campus.
+Campus visitors can find the Demonstration Center on this campus map, located on the edge of Solano Field and Arboretum Drive, near the Environmental Horticulture buildings.

 This new Demonstration Center is also part of the UC Davis GATEways Project, a campuswide initiative developed by the UC Davis Arboretum and Public Garden to showcase the academic strengths of UC Davis, inspire life-long learning and engage with the local community.